redpig/patient0/README.markdown

 a process id and path is specified.
 If one of the given arguments are supplied, only that process will be infected.

+(Adding support for arbitrary pathogen injection is on the short todo list.)

 ### Metasploit

 In order to use `patient0` with Metasploit, run the following build command